-Henna can be used to dye skin, hair, fingernails, as well as fabrics such as silk, wool, and leather.
+Henna can be used to dye skin, hair, and fingernails, as well as fabrics such as silk, wool, and leather.

 Botanical Name: Lawsonia inermis